nvanlaerebeke/mitto/src/Readme.md

     For each benchmark this means memory, cpu and time so it can be easily graphed

 	Tests:
-      - encoding/decoding utf32 vs utf16 vs utf8
+      - encoding/decoding utf32 vs utf16 vs utf8 - UTF32 takes up much more bytes
 	  - test overhead for converting between json/objects (both directions)
 	  - Websockets vs TcpSocket
 	  - Websocket TransmitQueue/Thread vs SendAsync